ChrstphrHll/npc_gen/students/Hanna Arkhun.md

 year: 1
 guild: Treskal
 partyID: 78
+tags:
+- Triton
+- Paladin
+- Protection
+- 1st
+- Treskal
 ---
 # Hanna Arkhun
 ---
 ### Description
 - 1st year Triton Paladin in Treskal
-- straight auburn hair that's parted to the side, slightly obscuring an eye, Hazel eyes, and Pale Gray skin
+- straight auburn hair that's parted to the side, slightly obscuring an eye, Purple eyes, and Pale Gray skin
 - Is Dependable and Enigmatic, and has Involvement as their ideal

 ### Organizations